NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 **2) Submitting a single job with shared memory using OpenMP**

-In case the script to be run uses multithreading, multiple CPUs can be asigned to the same task.
+In case the script to be run uses multithreading, multiple CPUs can be assigned to the same task.
 For the job to run properly, we do need to explicitly tell Slurm to set the OPM_NUM_THREADS environment variable.